Traveling Alone in India as a Solo Woman

 A female-only train car

 The point that I’d like to try to get across is that if I was traveling with a man or perhaps even with other females, I don’t think that I would have had as many of these experiences.
-Like the woman in Rajhasthan told me, Rajhasthani women are not allowed to speak with men who were not related to them.
-I think this is rather true for not all, but many females in India.
-The same is true for Kashmir, where the young females do not typically approach males to ask their name.
-I think when a woman is alone, other women may feel less threatened and they will be more comfortable approaching the individual, particularly if she is smiling and greets them.
-Strangely enough, I didn’t feel that I was intruding in peoples’ homes when I walked through these residential areas.
-It was actually the opposite.
-Since the women welcomed me into their homes and neighborhood, I really felt accepted.
-Obviously, if you go into someone’s home and take pictures, it would most likely leave a bad taste in their mouth.
-I did take a few pictures of some children and one of the slums’ walkways when nobody was around.
-I tried to be discreet and respectful at the same time.
+Like the woman in Rajasthan told me, Rajhasthani women are not allowed to speak with men who were not related to them.
+I think this is rather true for many, though not all, females in India.
+The same is true for Kashmir, where young females do not typically approach males to ask their names.
+I think when a woman is alone, other women may feel less threatened, and they will be more comfortable approaching the individual, particularly if she is smiling and greets them.

-If you look past the vivid, picturesque façade of India you will see the daily hardships that many women face.
+If you look past the vivid, picturesque façade of India, you will see the daily hardships that many women face.
 For the first time ever while traveling alone in India, I felt a sense of female camaraderie with the women of India that I encountered.
 Although we came up in very different parts of the world, geographically and culturally, I feel that we were able to look at one another’s differences in our existences in admiration and respect.
 I think it was this contrast in our life paths that created a stronger bond and aforementioned female camaraderie.

 Please leave a comment if you enjoyed reading and share your experience if you are ever traveling alone in India!